 Among the honors bestowed upon Converse during his lifetime were the David Bispham Medal, conferred upon him by the American Opera Society of Chicago for his opera, The Pipe of Desire; and his elections into the National Institute of Arts and Letters (1908) and the American Academy of Arts and Letters (1937).

 Converse married Emma (Tudor) in 1894, and they had two sons, Frederick S. Jr. and Edmund Winchester 2nd, both of whom died at an early age, and five daughters - Louise, Augusta, Marie, Virginia, and Elizabeth.

-The Converse collection consists of one manuscript box containing twelve folders; includes paper materials and photographs.
+The Converse collection consists of two manuscript box containing seventeen folders; includes paper materials and photographs.

 Music manuscripts by Frederick Converse have been cataloged individually and can be found by searching our online catalog.